-For more information on these and other research labs, please visit
+For information on our research labs, please visit

-research groups of the Max Planck Institute of Neurobiology (MPIN) and
+research groups of the Max Planck Institute of Biochemistry (MPIB) and

-research groups of the Max Planck Institute of Biochemistry (MPIB).
+research groups of the Max Planck Institute of Biological Intelligence (MPI-BI).

 Please do not contact any lab heads directly.
 If you have questions not answered on this website, please get in touch with the MaxSIP team via email: email@example.com.

 We invite excellent and enthusiastic students with top grades from all countries to apply.
 Training should be in biology, chemistry, computational biology, biophysics, neuroscience and related fields.

 The program intends to promote students early on in their career.
 We welcome applications from bachelor (second year and onwards) and master students that have already gained some research experience during their studies.

 Applicants need to be enrolled at university during the internship or have completed their degree in 2025.
 Please note that the program is highly competitive.
 Last term for example, we accepted 17 candidates out of more than 4000 applications.